emberjs/website/source/blog/2012-08-03-ember-1-0-prerelease.html.markdown

 explicitly set the context on them.
 In 1.0, we've made this a bit simpler.
 The `{{#view}}` helper no longer changes the context, instead maintaining the parent context by default.
 Alternatively, we will use the `controller` property if provided.
-You may also chose to directly override the `context` property.
+You may also choose to directly override the `context` property.
 The order is as follows:

 1. Specified controller